-- fluoropyrimidines: - 5FU usually given intravenously (IV) with leucovorin (LV) - capecitabine (oral) - S-1 (orally active combination of tegafur, 5-chloro-2, 4-dihydroxypyridine and potassium oxonate).
-S-1 is not registered in Australia by the Therapeutic Goods Administration (TGA). - tegafur plus uracil (oral).
-This combination is not registered in Australia by the TGA. - raltitrexed a folate analogue and thymidylate synthase inhibitor - irinotecan - oxaliplatin - monoclonal antibodies directed against EGFR: - cetuximab - panitumumab - monoclonal antibodies directed against vascular endothelial growth factor (VEGF): - bevacizumab recombinant anti-VEGF monoclonal antibody - ramucirumab recombinant monoclonal antibody that binds to and blocks activation of VEGF receptor 2 (VEGFR-2) - aflibercept an intravenous recombinant fusion protein that functions as a decoy receptor that prevents intravascular and extravascular VEGF-A, VEGF-B, and placenta growth factor (PIGF) from binding to their receptors - regorafenib an orally active inhibitor of angiogenic tyrosine kinases (including the VEGF receptors 1 to 3), as well as other membrane and intracellular kinases.

-■ trifluridine-tipiracil (TAS-102) - an oral cytotoxic agent that consists of the nucleoside analogue trifluridine (a cytotoxic antimetabolite that inhibits thymidylate synthase and, after modification within tumour cells, is incorporated into DNA, causing strand breaks) and tipiracil (a potent thymidine phosphorylase inhibitor, which inhibits trifluridine metabolism and also has antiangiogenic properties).
-Trifluridine-tipiracil is not registered in Australia by the TGA.
+- S-1 (orally active combination of tegafur, 5-chloro-2, 4-dihydroxypyridine and potassium oxonate).
+S-1 is not registered in Australia by the Therapeutic Goods Administration (TGA)i - tegafur plus uracil (oral).
+This combination is not registered in Australia by the TGAi - raltitrexed a folate analogue and thymidylate synthase inhibitor - irinotecan - oxaliplatin - monoclonal antibodies targeting EGFR: - cetuximab - panitumumab - monoclonal antibodies targeting vascular endothelial growth factor (VEGF): - bevacizumab recombinant humanised anti-VEGF monoclonal antibody - ramucirumab recombinant monoclonal antibody that binds to and blocks activation of VEGF receptor 2 (VEGFR-2) - aflibercept an intravenous recombinant fusion protein that functions as a decoy receptor that prevents intravascular and extravascular VEGF-A, VEGF-B, and placenta growth factor (PIGF) from binding to their receptors. - regorafenib an orally active inhibitor of angiogenic tyrosine kinases (including the VEGF receptors 1 to 3), as well as other membrane and intracellular kinases. - trifluridine-tipiracil (Lonsurf ®) an oral cytotoxic agent that consists of the nucleoside analogue trifluridine (a cytotoxic antimetabolite that inhibits thymidylate synthase and, after modification within tumour cells, is incorporated into DNA, causing strand breaks) and tipiracil (a potent thymidine phosphorylase inhibitor, which inhibits trifluridine metabolism and also has antiangiogenic properties).
+Trifluridine-tipiracil is not registered in Australia by the TGA.i i As of May 2017